FernandaEllen13/csv-product-translator/README.md

-Leitor e Tradutor de Produtos (CSV)
+CSV Product Reader and Translator
 ===================================

-Este é um projeto simples em **Java** desenvolvido para praticar o gerenciamento de dependências através do **Maven**.
-A aplicação realiza a leitura de um arquivo de dados em formato CSV, processa as informações traduzindo-as de inglês para português e exibe o resultado final no terminal.
+A simple project to practice Maven dependency management for an Alura course.
+This Java application reads a CSV data file, processes the information by translating it from English to Portuguese, and displays the final result in the terminal.

-Tecnologias e Bibliotecas
+Technologies and Libraries
 ----------------------------

 *   **Java 25**

-*   **Maven**: Gerenciamento de dependências e build.
+*   **Maven**: Dependency management and build tool.

-*   **OpenCSV (5.12.0)**: Utilizado para o parsing e mapeamento do arquivo products.csv para objetos Java.
+*   **OpenCSV (5.12.0)**: Used for parsing and mapping the products.csv file directly to Java objects.

-*   **LibreTranslate**: Integração com API de tradução para converter os dados dos produtos.
+*   **LibreTranslate**: API integration to translate the product data.

-Como funciona
+How it works
 -----------------

-1.  **Leitura**: O sistema busca o arquivo products.csv na pasta de recursos.
+1.  **Reading**: The system locates and reads the products.csv file from the resources folder.

-2.  **Mapeamento**: Utiliza anotações @CsvBindByName para converter as linhas do CSV diretamente no modelo Produto.
+2.  **Mapping**: Uses @CsvBindByName annotations to seamlessly convert CSV rows into the Produto model.

-3.  **Tradução**: Através do TraduzProdutoService, os campos de nome, categoria e descrição são enviados para a API do LibreTranslate.
+3.  **Translation**: Through the TraduzProdutoService, the name, category, and description fields are sent to the LibreTranslate API.

-4.  **Saída**: Os dados originais e traduzidos são impressos no console.
+4.  **Output**: Both the original and translated data are printed to the console.

-Estrutura do Projeto
+Project Structure
 -----------------------

-O projeto segue o padrão de arquitetura MVC simplificado:
+The project follows a simplified MVC architecture pattern:

-*   model: Representação do dado (Produto).
+*   model: Data representation (Produto).

-*   service: Lógica de negócio (Integração com a tradução).
+*   service: Business logic (Translation API integration).

-*   resources: Arquivos de configuração e dados (CSV).
+*   resources: Configuration files and data (CSV).